samothx/NNToolkit/README.md

 # NNToolkit
 A Neural Network Playground - neural network implementation in python based on numPy.
 The code puts together the learnings from Coursea courses on Machine Learning and Deep Learning (https://www.coursera.org/learn/deep-neural-network).
 It implements a multi-layered neural network and functions to train it or to evaluate it.
-The main motivation is to get experence with neural networks, their implementation and their opimization.
+The main motivation is to get experence with neural networks, their implementation and their optimization.

 ## Architecture
 I am rather new to python so some of the code might be a little clumsy.